gandersen101/spaczz/README.md

 1. Having the fuzzy/regex matchers utilize spaCy vocabularies.
 2. Rewrite the fuzzy searching algorithm in Cython to utilize C speed.
-3. Fuzzy matching with token patterns along with phrase patterns.
+3. Fuzzy/regex matching with token patterns along with phrase patterns.

 ## Development